At Middle Tennessee State University (MTSU), we now offer a 30-hour MPS-Leadership

 - submit official scores on the Graduate Record Exam (GRE).
 A composite GRE score of 291 is expected for consideration of unconditional admission. applicants with a 2.75 GPA or higher and five (5) years of professional full-time work experience may submit a portfolio of works in place of a GRE score.
 Applicants who meet this requirement may inquire about the portfolio requirements by e-mailing Pamela.Morris@mtsu.edu or going to www.mtsu.edu/university-college/mps/portfolio.php.

-The Master of Professional Studies with a concentration in Leadership in Nutrition requires completion of a minimum of 30 semester hours.
+The Master of Professional Studies with a concentration in Leadership in Nutrition requires completion of 30 semester hours.

-- complete a minimum of 30 semester hours of graduate credit (See Curriculum section below for specifics.);
+- complete 30 semester hours of graduate credit (See Curriculum section below for specifics.);

 - complete a professional project during the final semester of the program.